Love is Love: Thomas Rees and the #biggaykissin

-Then, a couple of weeks later whilst I was on holiday in Asturias I saw on social media that Thom was in the middle of an international media storm, due to an incident that had happened whilst shopping at Sainsburys, Hackney in which a security guard, had shamed and humiliated Thom and his partner for holding hands in store.
+Then, a couple of weeks later whilst I was on holiday I saw on social media that Thom was in the middle of an international media storm, due to an incident that had happened whilst shopping at Sainsburys, Hackney.
+A security guard, had shamed and humiliated Thom and his partner for holding hands in store.
 The story got quickly picked up on social media and the following days Thom had to go to the BBC, Channel 4, and several newpaper and radio sources to tell his story and discuss what had happened and what should happen as a result.

 He was his charming and eloquent self, not someone you would ever believe would have had an issue related to speaking in public.
 He even had to attend a ‘Kiss-in’